-- demonstrate knowledge of a range of vocabulary relating to topics encountered in daily life - be able to communicate information using straightforward vocabulary, structures and verbs
+- demonstrate knowledge of a range of vocabulary relating to topics encountered in daily life - be able to communicate information using straightforward vocabulary, structures and verbs.

-The majority of candidates did very well on this paper this year demonstrating a good understanding of vocabulary, grammatical structures and general comprehension.
+The majority of candidates performed very well this year demonstrating a good understanding of vocabulary, grammatical structures and general comprehension.
 Where some candidates struggled was mainly in Sections 2 and 3, which involve understanding a longer text in the target language.
-As in previous years' recommendation, a focus on learning synonyms and answering comprehension questions is highly recommended.
+For this reason, a focus on learning synonyms and answering comprehension questions is highly recommended.